Nino Martini

 Nino Martini (7 August 1902 – 10 December 1976) was an Italian operatic tenor.
 He began his career as an opera singer in Italy before moving to the United States to pursue an acting career in films.
 He appeared in several Hollywood movies during the 1930s and 1940s while simultaneously working as a leading tenor at the Metropolitan Opera in New York City.

 Life and career

-Martini studied singing under Giovanni Zenatello and Maria Gay who were married and both well known opera singers.
-In 1925 he made his professional opera debut in Milan as the Duke of Mantua in Verdi's Rigoletto.
-Shortly thereafter he toured Europe as a concert artist appearing in many of the continent's major music centers.
-While in Paris, he was discovered by the film producer Jesse L. Lasky who engaged him for several Italian-language speaking roles in short films.
+Martini studied singing under Giovanni Zenatello and Maria Gay, who were married and both well-known opera singers.
+In 1925, he made his professional opera debut in Milan as the Duke of Mantua in Verdi's Rigoletto.
+Shortly thereafter, he toured Europe as a concert artist, appearing in many of the continent's major music centres.
+While in Paris, he was discovered by the film producer Jesse L. Lasky, who engaged him for several Italian-language speaking roles in short films.

 In 1929, under the influence of Lasky, Martini immigrated to the United States to pursue a film career.
 His first appearance was in the Paramount Pictures all-star revue film Paramount on Parade (1930), in which he sang the song "Come Back to Sorrento" in one of the film's Technicolor sequences.
 This film has been restored by the UCLA Film and Television Archive.